Exploring wind direction and SO2 concentration by circular-linear density estimation: Estimation algorithm

-The estimation of the marginal densities in Step 1 can be done by parametric methods or by nonparametric procedures.
-For instance, a parametric estimator for $\hat f(\cdot)$ (respectively, for $\hat F(\cdot)$) can be obtained by Maximum Likelihood.
-In the circular case, that is, for obtaining $\hat\varphi(\cdot)$, Maximum Likelihood approaches are also possible (see \cite{Jammalamadaka2001}, Chapter 4).
+The estimation of the marginal densities in step \ref{copcirlin:algo:1:1} can be done by parametric methods or by nonparametric procedures.
+For instance, a parametric estimator for $\hat f$ (respectively, for $\hat F$) can be obtained by MLE.
+In the circular case, that is, for obtaining $\hat\varphi$, MLE approaches are also possible (see \cite{Jammalamadaka2001}, Chapter 4).
 These estimators are consistent, although restricted to parametric families such as the von Mises distribution or mixtures of von Mises. \\

 Nonparametric kernel density estimation for linear random variables was introduced by Parzen and Rosenblatt (see \cite{Wand1995} for references on kernel density estimation) and the properties of this estimator have been well studied in the statistical literature.
-Consider $\{X_i\}_{i=1}^n$ a random sample of a linear variable $X$ with density $f(\cdot)$.
-The kernel density estimator of $f(\cdot)$ in a point $x\in\R$ is given by
+Consider $\{X_i\}_{i=1}^n$ a random sample of a linear variable $X$ with density $f$.
+The kernel density estimator of $f$ in a point $x\in\R$ is given by

-where $K(\cdot)$ is a kernel function (usually a symmetric and unimodal density) and $h$ is the bandwidth parameter.
+where $K$ is a kernel function (usually a symmetric and unimodal density) and $h$ is the bandwidth parameter.
 One of the crucial problems in kernel density estimation is the bandwidth choice.
-There exist several alternatives for obtaining a global bandwidth minimizing a certain error criterion, usually the Mean Integrated Squared Error, such as the rule--of--thumb, least--squares cross--validatory procedures (see \cite{Wand1995}) or other plug--in rules, like the one proposed by \cite{Sheather1991}.\\
+There exist several alternatives for obtaining a global bandwidth minimizing a certain error criterion, usually the Mean Integrated Squared Error (MISE), such as the rule-of-thumb, least-squares cross-validatory procedures (see \cite{Wand1995}) or other plug-in rules, like the one proposed by \cite{Sheather1991}.\\

 \cite{Hall1987} introduced a nonparametric kernel density estimator for directional data in the $q$-dimensional sphere $\mathbb{S}^q$.
-For the circular case ($q=1$), denoting by $\Theta$ a random variable with density $\varphi(\cdot)$, the circular kernel density estimation from a sample $\lb\Theta_i\rb_{i=1}^n$ is given by
+For the circular case ($q=1$), denoting by $\Theta$ a random variable with density $\varphi$, the circular kernel density estimation from a sample $\lb\Theta_i\rb_{i=1}^n$ is given by